-The report contains an overview of Turkey's coal mining industry together with the key growth factors and restraints affecting the industry.
-Further, it provides information about reserves, production, prices, consumption, trade, competitive landscape, major active and the mining fiscal regime of the country.
+The report contains an overview of the Turkish coal mining industry, together with the key factors affecting the industry and demand for the commodity.

 It also provides information about Turkish reserves, historic and forecast data on coal production, production by grade and type, consumption and imports, the competitive landscape and active and development coal projects.

 Gain an understanding of the coal mining industry in Turkey, coal reserves, historic and forecast data on coal production, Northwest Europe Marker prices, consumption and imports, demand drivers, active and development coal projects, the competitive landscape and the country's fiscal regime.

 - The Turkish mining sector covers 68 exploitable minerals and metals within approximately 4,500 mineral deposits.

 - Turkey was the 12th-largest global producer of coal at 70.6 million tonnes (Mt) in 2014, up by 16.9% over 2013.

 - According to the Turkish Energy Strategy (2015-2020), the government plans to generate 30% of its electricity from coal and aims to increase total installed capacity to 100GW by 2020.
 Presently, share of coal in domestic electricity generation lies in the range of 25-30%.